Wobbley/hots-irc-bot/README.md

 * bug - Submit an issue the bot's bug tracker
 * help COMMAND - Displays help information for the COMMAND
 * help - Lists available commands

+## Streams module

+`!streams` displays a list of [twitch.tv](http://www.twitch.tv/) streams that are currently live.

+To be able to add or remove streams from the streams list, you need to be a stream admin.
+Stream admins are managed via the `config.yml` file.

+Stream admins have the following additional commands:

+* addstream STREAM — Stream can be a channel name (*khaldor*) or a twitch URL (*http://www.twitch.tv/khaldor*)
+* removestream STREAM — Stream can be a channel name (*khaldor*) or a twitch URL (*http://www.twitch.tv/khaldor*)
+* liststreams — List all streams currently in the database

 ## Contributing